Core Ultra 5 245K vs Ryzen 7 7800X3D

 The Bottom Line

 At $288.99, the Core Ultra 5 245K is the most affordable option.
-It takes the lead in cores and socket.
-Tagged as Best Value and Best Performance.
+It takes the lead in cores and boost clock.
+Tagged as Best Benchmark Value and Best Performance.

 Strengths